Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * Problem(s): Conically constrained problem
 * Fernando, C., Sygnowski, J., Osindero, S., Wang, J., Schaul, T., Teplyashin, D., Sprechmann, P., Pritzel, A. and Rusu, A., 2018, July.
 Meta-learning by the baldwin effect.
 In Proceedings of the Genetic and Evolutionary Computation Conference Companion (pp. 1313-1320).
 * Metz, L., Freeman, C.D., Maheswaranathan, N. and Sohl-Dickstein, J., 2021.
 Training learned optimizers with randomly initialized learned optimizers. arXiv preprint arXiv:2101.07367.
+* Stanley, K.O., Lehman, J. and Soros, L., 2017.
+[Open-endedness: The last grand challenge you’ve never heard of.
+While open-endedness could be a force for discovering intelligence, it could also be a component of AI itself](https://www.oreilly.com/radar/open-endedness-the-last-grand-challenge-youve-never-heard-of/).
 * Sean Luke, AKM Khaled Ahsan Talukder, 2013, July.
 [Is the meta-EA a viable optimization method?](https://dl.acm.org/doi/10.1145/2463372.2465806).
 In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 1533-1540).
 ACM.
   * Experimental paper: Meta-EAs
   * Algorithms(s): ES (meta-level) + EAs (GA | ES | DE)